IsaakBM/NACECC_workshop_2024/README.md

-# Ocean Fronts Change Megafauna Workshop eBook

-Welcome to the Ocean Fronts Change Megafauna Workshop's public data repository!
-This repository is a collection of "some" data, scripts, and helper functions pertaining to the Ocean Fronts Change project workshop, funded by the Belmont Forum.
+# `Ocean Front` and `Marine Megafauna` eBook

+Welcome to the `Ocean Front` and Megafauna eBook!
+This eBook serves as a comprehensive resource related to the `Ocean Fronts` and `Marine Megafauna`.

-If you have any inquiries or need further assistance, please feel free to reach out to Isaac Brito-Morales or Lee Hannah.
-We are more than happy to provide support and address any questions you may have.
+If you have any questions or need further assistance, please feel free to reach out to [Isaac Brito-Morales](ibrito@conservation.org).
+We are here to provide support and address any inquiries you may have.

-We invite you to explore the information contained within this repository and utilize the resources provided to advance your understanding of ocean fronts and their impact on marine megafauna.
-By sharing this information, we aim to foster collaboration, drive research, and promote informed decision-making in the field of marine conservation.
+We encourage you to explore the content of this eBook and use the resources provided to deepen your understanding of `ocean fronts` and their impact on `marine megafauna`.
+Our goal is to foster collaboration, advance research, and promote informed decision-making in the field of marine conservation.

-Thank you for your interest and participation in the Ocean Fronts Change Megafauna Workshop.
-Together, we can make a positive difference in protecting our oceans and the remarkable creatures that inhabit them.